E. E. Cummings: Early years

 He expressed transcendental leanings his entire life.
 As he matured, Cummings moved to an "I, Thou" relationship with God.
-His journals are replete with references to "le bon Dieu", as well as prayers for inspiration in his poetry and artwork (such as "Bon Dieu! may i some day do something truly great. amen.").
+His journals are replete with references to "le bon Dieu," as well as prayers for inspiration in his poetry and artwork (such as "Bon Dieu! may i some day do something truly great. amen.").
 Cummings "also prayed for strength to be his essential self ('may I be I is the only prayer—not may I be great or good or beautiful or wise or strong'), and for relief of spirit in times of depression ('almighty God!
 I thank thee for my soul; & may I never die spiritually into a mere mind through disease of loneliness')".

 Cummings wanted to be a poet from childhood and wrote poetry daily from age 8 to 22, exploring assorted forms.
-He graduated from Harvard University with a Bachelor of Arts degree magna cum laude and Phi Beta Kappa in 1915 and received a Master of Arts degree from the university in 1916.
-In his studies at Harvard, he developed an interest in modern poetry, which ignored conventional grammar and syntax, while aiming for a dynamic use of language.
+He studied Latin and Greek at Cambridge Latin High School.
+He attended Harvard University, graduating with a Bachelor of Arts degree magna cum laude and was elected to the Phi Beta Kappa society in 1915.
+The following year, he received a Master of Arts degree from the university.
+During his studies at Harvard, he developed an interest in modern poetry, which ignored conventional grammar and syntax and aimed for a dynamic use of language.
+His first published poems appeared in Eight Harvard Poets (1917).
 Upon graduating, he worked for a book dealer.

 War years

-In 1917, with the First World War ongoing in Europe, Cummings enlisted in the Norton-Harjes Ambulance Corps.
-On the boat to France, he met William Slater Brown and they would become friends.
+In 1917, with the First World War going on in Europe, Cummings enlisted in the Norton-Harjes Ambulance Corps.
+On the boat to France, he met William Slater Brown and they quickly became friends.
 Due to an administrative error, Cummings and Brown did not receive an assignment for five weeks, a period they spent exploring Paris.
 Cummings fell in love with the city, to which he would return throughout his life.